Scalable One-Pass Optimisation of High-Dimensional Weight-Update Hyperparameters by Implicit Differentiation: Experiments

 \paragraph{Fashion-MNIST: HPO in Multi-Layer Perceptrons} We train the same single 50-unit hidden layer MLP on 10 epochs of Fashion-MNIST \citep{xiaoFashionMNISTNovelImage2017}, using 50-sample batches.
 Table~\ref{tab:LargerScaleResults} and Figure~\ref{fig:FashionMNISTResults} (Appendix~\ref{sec:AppendixLargerScaleResults}) show average test set cross-entropies over 100 initialisations.
 Clearly-outlying final losses (above $10^{3}$) are set to NaN to stop them dominating our error bars.

 Echoing Section~\ref{sec:UCIExperiments}, for arbitrary hyperparameter initialisations, our methods generally converge more robustly to lower losses, even when (as in Figure~\ref{fig:FashionMNISTResults}, Appendix~\ref{sec:AppendixLargerScaleResults}) NaN solutions are included in our statistics.
-Importantly, we see mini-batches provide sufficient gradient information for our HPO task. \emph{Diff-through-Opt}'s failure to beat our methods is surprising; we suppose noisy approximate gradients may regularise our algorithms, preventing them seeking the short-horizon optimum so directly, thus mitigating short-horizon bias (see our sensitivity study in Section~\ref{sec:MiscellaneousStudies}). \emph{Diff-through-Opt} with long look-back horizons does not improve performance for equal computation (Appendix~\ref{sec:AppendixShortHorizonBias}).
+Importantly, we see mini-batches provide sufficient gradient information for our HPO task. \emph{Diff-through-Opt}'s failure to beat our methods is surprising; we suppose noisy approximate gradients may regularise our algorithms, preventing them from seeking the short-horizon optimum so directly, thus mitigating short-horizon bias (see our sensitivity study in Section~\ref{sec:MiscellaneousStudies}). \emph{Diff-through-Opt} with long look-back horizons does not improve performance for equal computation (Appendix~\ref{sec:AppendixShortHorizonBias}).
 Finally, median and best loss evolution plots are shown in Figures~\ref{fig:FashionMNISTEvolution} and \ref{fig:FashionMNISTBestEvolution}, the latter including results for a Bayesian Optimisation baseline.
 For more details, see Appendices~\ref{sec:BayesianOptimisationBaselines} and \ref{sec:AppendixLargerScaleResults}.

-\paragraph{Penn Treebank: HPO in Recurrent Networks} Now, we draw inspiration from \citet{lorraineOptimizingMillionsHyperparameters2019}'s large-scale trials: a 2-layer, 650-unit LSTM \citep{hochreiterLongShortTermMemory1997} with learnable embedding, trained on the standard Penn Treebank-3-subset benchmark dataset \citep{marcusTreebank31999} for 72 epochs. \citeauthor{lorraineOptimizingMillionsHyperparameters2019}'s algorithm performed better without dropout, which we omit.
-To focus our study, we also omit activation regularisation and predefined learning rate schedules, though we retain training gradient clipping to a Euclidean norm of $0.25$.
+\paragraph{Penn Treebank: HPO in Recurrent Networks} Now, we draw inspiration from \citet{lorraineOptimizingMillionsHyperparameters2020}'s large-scale trials: a 2-layer, 650-unit LSTM \citep{hochreiterLongShortTermMemory1997} with learnable embedding, trained on the standard Penn Treebank-3-subset benchmark dataset \citep{marcusTreebank31999} for 72 epochs.
+To focus our study, we omit the dropout, activation regularisation and predefined learning rate schedules used by \citeauthor{lorraineOptimizingMillionsHyperparameters2020}, though we retain training gradient clipping to a Euclidean norm of $0.25$.
 Training considers length-70 subsequences of 40 parallel sequences, using 50 random hyperparameter initialisations.
-Again, clearly outlying final perplexities (above $10^{5}$) are set to NaN.